Cold bosons in optical lattices: a tutorial for Exact Diagonalization

 Finally, we consider the case of attractive interactions.
 Similarly to the two-site case discussed in Refs.~\cite{PhysRevA.57.1208,PhysRevA.81.023615}, strong fragmentation is found in the ground state of the system for a small attractive interaction.
 Direct diagonalization allows us to quantitatively discuss the appearance of many-body correlations in the ground state.
 Considering a slightly biased lattice, we study the onset of localization in the system as the attraction is increased.

+The present manuscript is also intended to provide a detailed, tutorial like, description of the methods employed to perform the exact diagonalization of the model.
+Our work complements other tutorial like ones, like reference~\cite{0143-0807-31-3-016}, as we also incorporate a state-of-the-art discussion of the definition of the transition between the MI and superfluid phases.

 This work is organized as follows: The BHM is introduced in Sec.~\ref{sec2}.
-In Sec.~\ref{sec3}, we introduce different quantities which we use to characterize the system behavior, such as eigenvalues of the one body density matrix, and the populations of the Fock spaces.
+In Sec.~\ref{sec2.1}, we introduce different quantities used to characterize the system behaviour, such as eigenvalues of the one body density matrix, and the populations of the Fock states.
 They allow us to discern if the system is condensed and to measure its spatial correlations.
 We also define different entropies in order to capture important properties about the system with a single scalar value.
-In Sec.~\ref{sec4}, we concentrate on systems with repulsive interactions.
-We obtain the $U/t$ value at which the MI-SF phase transition takes place, applying finite size scaling to our exact diagonalization results.
-We also study the inhomogeneous lattice, and observe several transitions as the hopping and/or interaction strengths are varied.
-In Sec.~\ref{sec5}, we turn to attractive interactions, focusing on the appearance of correlated states.
-Conclusions are given in Sec.~\ref{sec6}.
+In Sec.~\ref{sec2.2}, we present the phases exhibited by the Bose-Hubbard model.
+In Sec.~\ref{sec3} we explain the exact diagonalization techniques used together with a detailed description of how to perform them.
+In Sec.~\ref{sec4} we present the $U/t$ value at which the MI-SF phase transition takes place for the BHM at filling 1, applying several finite size studies to our exact diagonalization results.
+In Sec.~\ref{sec5}, we go beyond the standard BHM: In Sec.~\ref{sec5.1}, we study an inhomogeneous lattice, and observe several transitions as the hopping and/or interaction strengths are varied, and in Sec.~\ref{sec5.2}, we turn to attractive interactions, focusing on the appearance of correlated states.
+In Sec.~\ref{sec6}, the reader is briefly introduced to the treatment of quantum Hall effects with Exact Diagonalization.
+Conclusions are given in Sec.~\ref{sec7}.